tigerbeetle/tigerbeetle/src/clients/java/README.md

-filter.setLimit(10); // Limit to ten transfers at most. filter.setDebits(true); // Include transfer from the debit side. filter.setCredits(true); // Include transfer from the credit side. filter.setReversed(true); // Sort by timestamp in reversed chronological order. transfers = client.getAccountTransfers(filter);
+filter.setLimit(10); // Limit to ten transfers at most. filter.setDebits(true); // Include transfer from the debit side. filter.setCredits(true); // Include transfer from the credit side. filter.setReversed(true); // Sort by timestamp in reverse-chronological order. transfers = client.getAccountTransfers(filter);
 ```